 How To Make Cold Brew Coffee Concentrate

-While there is no strict line separating a coffee concentrate from standard brew strength, we define a cold brew concentrate as something between 1:4-1:8.
+While there is no strict line separating a coffee concentrate from standard brew strength, I define a cold brew concentrate as something between 1:4-1:8.
 For reference, a typical drip coffee method uses a ratio of 1:16.
 So you can imagine that drinking concentrated cold brew without water or ice cubes would be intense.

 Luckily, there is nothing special about brewing a concentrate besides precisely measuring the coffee and water.
 Besides the flexibility of diluting to personal taste, making a concentrate means you can brew large amounts at once without having a huge container.